 We are now using the new Myxo-RHD vaccine.
 This vaccine was launched in March 2012 and is the first myxomatosis vaccine that has been manufactured using rabbit myxomatosis.
 The vaccine gives full protection for a year and means that your rabbit only needs one vaccine a year instead of the three previously given.

 In 2016 Rabbit Haemorrhagic Disease 2 (RHD2), made headlines after a rapid increase in deaths in pet rabbits.
 This viral disease is a mutated form of the original Rabbit Haemorrhagic Disease which has been seen in rabbits since 1984.
 While this strain of the disease currently kills less rabbits than the original, it has very few symptoms and sudden death is common.
-Filavac is a German vaccine which we are able to import on a special license to ensure we can do our best to protect your rabbits from the new strain of RHD2.
-It needs to be given every year, or 6 monthly in places at high risk such as rabbit rescue or breeding centres, and needs to given 4 weeks before or after the current vaccine for RHD1 and myxomatosis.
+Filavac is a German vaccine which we are now able to order easily, directly from our wholesaler to ensure we can do our best to protect your rabbits from the new strain of RHD2.
+It needs to be given every year, or 6 monthly in places at high risk such as rabbit rescue or breeding centres, and needs to be given 2 weeks before or after the current vaccine for RHD1 and myxomatosis.
 The combined vaccine for RHD1 and myxomatosis does NOT cover the new second strain of RHD2, and it is therefore essential to get both vaccines to fully protect your rabbits.